Una storia importante

-"Una storia importante" ('An important story') is a 1985 song composed by Eros Ramazzotti, Piero Cassano and Adelio Cogliati, arranged by Celso Valli and performed by Eros Ramazzotti.
+"Una storia importante" ('An important [love] story') is a 1985 song composed by Eros Ramazzotti, Piero Cassano and Adelio Cogliati, arranged by Celso Valli and performed by Eros Ramazzotti.
 With this song Ramazzotti returned at the Sanremo Music Festival after winning the newcomers competition the previous year; the song placed only sixth, but was the most commercially successful among the competing entries.
 The single sold over one million copies, notably selling over 625,000 copies in France.